maximilien/ghtrack/README.md

 There are two things you need to get started with the ghtrack CLI.
 From now on called CLI or `ght`.

-First, you need to get a developer or admin account for your `GitHub` ID.
+First, you need to get a developer, or admin account, for your `GitHub` ID.
 [Register](https://developer.github.com/program/), it's free.
-When you do, you can then create an access token to access and use the GitHub APIs v3 or later.
+When you do, you can then create an access token in order to use the GitHub APIs v3 (or later).

 Second, you need to setup your [environment](#Environment).
 See that section for details.
-However, note also that you can either setup your local machine with Python3 and the dependencies, or, alternatively, use the [`Dockerfile`](Dockerfile) to create a container with the latest version and all the dependencies setup for you.
+However, note also that you can either setup your local machine with Python3 and the dependencies, or, alternatively, use the included [`Dockerfile`](Dockerfile) to create a container with the latest version and all the dependencies setup for you.

-You can also use one of my published images or the latest one here: `docker.io/drmax/ghtrack:latest`.
+You can also use one of my published images, or best, the latest one here: `docker.io/drmax/ghtrack:latest`.
 And then run the image locally and start an interactive BASH session with:

 ```bash
 docker run -it docker.io/drmax/ghtrack:latest /bin/bash